hyperledger/identus-docs/documentation/docs/quick-start.md

 # Quick Start Guide
 ## Introduction into Self Sovereign Identity (SSI)
 [Self-sovereign identity (SSI)](/docs/concepts/glossary/#self-sovereign-identity) is complex.
 This Quick Start Guide explains the fundamental concepts to get up and running with Atala PRISM.
-Refer to the Concepts and Components sections for a more in-depth understanding.
+This guide will familiarize you with the general concepts and how to create DIDs, issue credentials, make connections, and verify credentials through presentations.
+Refer to the Concepts and Components sections for a more in-depth explanation.

 The trust triangle is the most basic process for conveying trust in the digital world.
 There are three roles in an SSI ecosystem: Holders, Issuers, and Verifiers.